 Kory Darnall has worked on the Nahant Marsh natural resources crew for 5 seasons.
 He is a University of Iowa graduate and is a full-time Social Worker when not at the Marsh.
 Kory volunteers for a number of projects and causes including the Schuetzen Park Historic Site, Davenport City Cemetery, the Namibian Coast Conservation and Management and The Ocean Conservancy.

 Lindsey Kennedy is the Marketing and Special Events Coordinator at Nahant Marsh.
-A Clinton, IA native, she received a bachelor’s degree in Studio Art at the University of Northern Iowa and a master’s degree in Arts Management at the University of Oregon.
-She has spent the past 10 years working at arts, history, and science nonprofit organizations in Oregon, Nebraska, Pennsylvania, South Dakota, and Davenport.
-She enjoys traveling, nature, music, cooking, and a good laugh.
+A Clinton, IA native, she received a bachelor’s degree in Studio Art at the University of Northern Iowa and a master’s degree in Arts Management from the University of Oregon.
+She has spent the past 10 years working at arts, history, and science non-profit organizations in Oregon, Nebraska, Pennsylvania, South Dakota, and Davenport.
+She enjoys traveling nature, music, cooking, and a good laugh.

 Liz Schramm is the Program Specialist/Naturalist at Nahant Marsh.
-She received her Bachelors in Biology from Truman State University in 2008 and her Masters in Biology and a certificate in Zoo and Aquarium Studies from Western Illinois University in 2011.
-She served as an AmeriCorps member at Nahant from 2011-2013.
-Liz accepted the position of Program Specialist/Naturalist in and is the 2015-2016 AmeriCorps Site-Supervisor.
-In her spare time, she loves hiking, boating, reading, and baking.
+She received her Bachelors in Biology from Truman State University and a Masters in Biology with a certificate in Zoo and Aquarium Studies from Western Illinois University.
+She has worked as a naturalist since 2011 and currently serves as the 4-H IA AmeriCorps Site-Supervisor and IINSPIRE LSAMP Coordinator during the summer.
+In her spare time, Liz enjoys hiking, boating, baking, and reading.

 Jenna Skopek is an AmeriCorps member serving as a full-time naturalist educator at Nahant Marsh.
 She received her Bachelor’s of Environmental Science degree from the University of Dubuque in 2015.
 While attending the University, she spent a month in Paraguay assisting on a wide range of research projects.
 She also conducted research for three years on mussels of the Mississippi River.
 Jenna enjoys hiking, camping, fishing, cooking, and traveling.